-Facility Commentary The servery area is constrained, and kitchen consists of a range of old cupboards, refrigeration units, freezer and food heating equipment.
-The toilets and changing facilities are extremely cramped and of poor quality with urinals, toilet pan and open showers.
-They do not meet contemporary standards for gender diverse use and a significantly below minimum standards for club changing and ablutions.
+- The servery area is constrained, and kitchen consists of a range of old cupboards, refrigeration units, freezer and food heating equipment. - The toilets and changing facilities are extremely cramped and of poor quality with urinals, toilet pan and open showers.
+They do not meet contemporary standards for gender diverse use and a significantly below minimum standards for club changing and ablutions. - The building while structurally sound is functionally extremely poor for a sporting user group and will require modernisation due to non-compliance accessibility issues throughout, such as a lack of UAT, door widths, handles and openings, and trip hazards.

 The building is also accessed in summer by the FCC, Lesmurdie Mazenod Cricket Club (LMCC) and Lesmurdie Mazenod Junior Cricket Club (LMJCC), who utilise the playing field space.
 Access is primarily for the toilets and changerooms.

-The building while structurally sound is functionally extremely poor for a sporting user group and will require modernisation due to non-compliance accessibility issues throughout, such as a lack of UAT, door widths, handles and openings, and trip hazards.
-Kalamunda & District Rugby Union Club Building: The rugby union clubroom building has been extended over The clubroom is located at the junction between the rugby league pitches and cricket ovals to the north with a separate access and car parking off Morrison Road.
+Kalamunda & District Rugby Union Club Building:

+The clubroom is located at the junction between the rugby league pitches and cricket ovals to the north with a separate access and car parking off Morrison Road.
 The clubroom services two rugby pitches on the north-eastern oval.
 The clubroom was built in 1978 and is a brick and colourbond construction, however, was further extended in 1993.
-Key considerations are: the last 40 years and as a result the changes hav impacted on its functionality.
-As with other buildings within the site, accessibility issues are a serious concern with number of non-compliant aspects and trip hazard • The building has a large, shaded overhang for spectators to view the pitches to the northeast.
-Each entry position on the building is covered by roller shutters. throughout.
-The conversion of a changing room into a gym has further compromised the buildings capability and functionality.
-It is showing signs of damage to the roof with measures required to repoint the brickwork.
-While the building is structurally sound due to the changes • The clubroom social room and servery area is of a reasonable size with an adjacent cool room and kitchen area.
-All infrastructure is showing significant signs of wear and tear. and age, it is in need of replacement, as it is no longer fi for purpose.
-To retrofit would merely re-enforce the building • The adjacent toilets are dated and lacking compliance with a number of access requirements, in particular the lack of compliance with a number of access requirements (door widths, rails, trip hazards and associated infrastructure at incorrect floor heights). inadequacies and not address current day compliance requirements for gender diverse changing infrastructure use.
-Access off the function room leads into a narrow corridor which provides office space, small storage and a utility room (in addition to the toilets).
+Key considerations are:

+- The building has a large, shaded overhang for spectators to view the pitches to the northeast.
+Each entry position on the building is covered by roller shutters. - It is showing signs of damage to the roof with measures required to repoint the brickwork. - The clubroom social room and servery area is of a reasonable size with an adjacent cool room and kitchen area.
+All infrastructure is showing significant signs of wear and tear. - The adjacent toilets are dated and lacking compliance with a number of access requirements, in particular the lack of compliance with a number of access requirements (door widths, rails, trip hazards and associated infrastructure at incorrect floor heights). - Access off the function room leads into a narrow corridor which provides office space, small storage and a utility room (in addition to the toilets).
 Lack of storage is an issue, particularly for merchandise and administration materials.
-Further playing equipment and BBQ was stored in hallways, restricting usage.
-The rugby club is clearly one of the strongest clubs based at the site but has undertaken work to the current infrastructure in an ad hoc manner and as a result there are numerous compliance issues that have not been • One of the changing room areas has been converted by the club into a gym and storage area which has compromised the change room space available. adequately addressed.
-As a single purpose user which focusses on winter-based sports it is not an efficient use of • The changing and toilet infrastructure is poor and does not comply with contemporary standards aimed at encouraging a growth in the women's game.
-City resources and should be considered for co-location with a summer user, ideally cricket given current field configurations.
-The development of a gym space needs to
+Further playing equipment and BBQ was stored in hallways, restricting usage. - One of the changing room areas has been converted by the club into a gym and storage area which has compromised the change room space available. - The changing and toilet infrastructure is poor and does not comply with contemporary standards aimed at encouraging a growth in the women's game.